 Many of the resources on the St Magnus Way website were really useful.
-A book will be published soon, and I am sure it will be a valuable resource.
 I particularly enjoyed the focus topic for each day, and the initial selection and distribution of stones.

 I would like to thank the following people for bed, board and friendship: Meg and Frank (Evie), Kiersty (Evie), and Ragnild, Christopher and the boys (Kirkwall).
 It was a pleasure to spend time with you all and I am most grateful for your hospitality.

 The St Olav’s Way in Norway is also connected with Viking tales.
 It is much longer, but would be a good follow-up to this if you are interested in Norse tradition.
 St Olav’s Way blog

 I am walking the St Magnus Way on Orkney, and this is one of the blog series – 22nd May 2018, my first full day on the islands.
 At the bottom of this post you can find links to all the others (introduction, transport, accommodation, resources etc).
 The overall walk is 55 miles over 5 days plus a visit to the island of Egilsay where St Magnus was said to have been murdered and, initially, buried.